-For the fourth year in a row, The Atlantic will examine the new policies and tools that are revolutionizing the way our students learn and our teachers teach, from educational video gaming to big data to online learning.
+For the fourth year in a row, The Atlantic examined the new policies and tools that are revolutionizing the way our students learn and our teachers teach, from educational video gaming to online learning.

 Technologies in Education Forum 2013